vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 ---
 title: Using Monty in a Custom Application
 ---
+> ❗️ This is an Advanced Tutorial
+> If you've arrived at this page and you're relatively new to Monty, then we would recommend you start by reading some of our other documentation first.
+Once you're comfortable with the core concepts of Monty, then we think you'll enjoy learning about how to apply it to custom applications in the following tutorial!

 # Introduction
 Monty aims to implement a **general-purpose algorithm for understanding and interacting with the world**.
 It was designed to be very modular so that the same Monty configuration can be tested in many different environments and various Monty configurations can be compared in the same environment.
 Up to now, the tutorials have demonstrated Monty in a simulated environment (HabitatSim) where a sensor explores 3D objects and recognizes their ID and pose.
 Here, we will show you how to use Monty in other environments.